A simulation framework for SiPMs: Conclusions

 We tested the noise modeling by comparing it with data from four SiPM, AFBR-S4N66P024M, S14160-6050HS, MICROFC-60035, and FBK NUV-HD3.
 We validated the noise amplitude distribution, the distribution of the relative time between consecutive pulses, and the noise level depending on the number of photoelectrons.

 We presented two application examples commonly found in high-energy and astroparticle physics fields.
-The first was a RICH detector made of $20\times 20$ MPPCa, with 64 AFBR-S4N66P024M SiPM each, being hit by 20 Cherenkov rings of 6\,cm radius with 27 photons per ring in a time window of 5\,ns.
-We evaluated a majority voting triggering system for three thresholds: 3 hits/MPPCa, 5 hits/MPPCa, and 10 hits/MPPCa.
-The second example was an IACT of $10\times 10$ MPPCa made of $8 \times 8$ AFBR-S4N66P024M SiPM each, observing 500-photons originating from an air shower.
-A majority voting trigger was set at 5 hits/MPPCa and 10 hits/MPPCa.
-In both, the RICH and the IACT, the optimal trigger was at 4-5 hits/MPPCa.
+The first was a RICH detector made of $20\times 20$ SiPM arrays, with 64 AFBR-S4N66P024M SiPM each, being hit by 20 Cherenkov rings of 6\,cm radius with 27 photons per ring in a time window of 5\,ns.
+We evaluated a majority vote trigger system for three thresholds: 3 hits per SiPM array, 5 hits per SiPM array, and 10 hits per SiPM array.
+The second example was an IACT of $10\times 10$ SiPM arrays made of $8 \times 8$ AFBR-S4N66P024M SiPM each, observing 500 photons originating from an air shower.
+A majority vote trigger was set at 5 hits per SiPM array and 10 hits per SiPM array.
+In both the RICH and the IACT, a trigger between 4 to 5 hits/SiPM array provides acceptable performance signal/noise.

 \acknowledgments This work has been supported by ``Netzwerke 2021'', an initiative of the Ministry of Culture and Science of the State of North Rhine-Westphalia.